Next Generation Access Network (NGAN) Planning – FTTX/GPON

 • LIVE Virtual courses can be conducted for 5 hours or 7 hours daily.
 Please note that the number of training days will be extended if you opt for 5 hours daily.

-If you are keen on attending this course, please register your interest via our course enquiry form.
+There are no upcoming course dates currently scheduled for this course.
+If you are keen on attending this course, please register your interest and indicate your preferred training dates via our course enquiry form for us to open a Classroom/LIVE Virtual class schedule for this course.

 At the end of the training, the participants will be able to: